 For the January 1, 2012 reserve estimates the minimum mining widths were increased giving a slightly lower grade before the dilution was added.
-These increased minimum widths were continued for 2013 and the current estimates for 2014.
+These increased minimum widths have been continues.

 15.2.4 Mining Recovery

 The recovery of the ore blocks is anticipated at 94.2% of the diluted reserve.